 Use WordPress, not Medium

 For the creation of a professional blog, I recommend WordPress.
-I mean of course the CMS used as a self hosted blog and not the blogging platform.
-WordPress, as a content management system is regularly improved, and represents the most interesting solution on the market.
+I mean, of course, the CMS used as a self-hosted blog and not the blogging platform.
+WordPress, as a content management system, is regularly improved and represents the most interesting solution on the market.
 If you’re looking for an easy-to-use, highly customizable tool (thanks to its many plugins and themes available), you couldn’t have dreamed better.
-And you will never be depending from the TOS of blogging platforms, which can change at any time.
+And you will never be depending on the TOS of blogging platforms, which can change at any time.

 Tease around the launch of your blog

 Opening a blog is a milestone event for a company, and should be shared with as many people as possible.
 By setting up a landing page enabling you to tease on the blog’s launch, you can also invite users not to miss it by proposing them to register by email.
 In that way, you will also start your first qualified mailing list.

 Blogging is a time-consuming activity, it’s a well-known fact.
 Writing a thoughtful 450-words piece takes a least an hour.
 When you know you have to publish regularly on your blog to make it live, this means you will have to plan during your daily routine, specific moments devoted to writing: from home to work or at lunchtime if you are in an inspired mood… in the early morning or in the late evening, if you need to be fully focused on your writing activity.
 Another thing: Before you get started, you’ll have to prepare several blog posts, so that you always have a few ready for publishing.

 There are probably lots of blogs on the topics you are going to write about, and your target probably knows them too.
 To have a chance to reach the goals you set for yourself, you will have to clearly show your difference from other blogs.
 After all, opening a blog is never an insignificant act or made to stay that way, right?

 Write about something else than your corporate news